 V. V. Satyanarayana Tallapragada

-E. Golden Julie, PhD, is a Senior Assistant Professor in the Department of Computer Science and Engineering at Anna University, Regional Campus, in Tirunelveli, India.
-She has more than 12 years of experience in teaching and has published more than 34 papers in various international journals.
-Dr. Julie has also presented more than 20 papers at national and international conferences.
-She has written ten book chapters and is acting as an editor for the book Successful Implementation and Deployment of IoT Projects in Smart Cities, to be published by IGI Global in the Advances in Environmental Engineering and Green Technologies book series.
-She is one of the editors for the book Handbook of Research on Blockchain Technology: Trend and Technologies, published by Elsevier.
+E. Golden Julie, PhD, is a Senior Assistant Professor in the Department of Computer Science and Engineering at Anna University, Regional Campus, Tirunelveli, India.
+With more than 12 years of experience in teaching, she has published and presented many papers at national and international conferences.
+She has written ten book chapters and is co-editor of the books Successful Implementation and Deployment of IoT Projects in Smart Cities and Handbook of Research on Blockchain Technology: Trend and Technologies.
 She also acts as a reviewer for many journals on computers and electrical engineering.
-Dr. Julie has given many guest lectures in various subjects, such as multicore architecture, operating systems, compiler design, etc. She is a recognized reviewer and translator for the NPTEL Online (MOOC) courses certificate from the National Programme on Technology Enhanced Learning.
-She has acted as a jury member at the national and international levels at IEEE conferences, project fairs, and symposia.

 Y. Harold Robinson, PhD, is currently working at the School of Information Technology and Engineering, Vellore Institute of Technology, Vellore, India.
-He has more than 15 years of experience in teaching and has published more than 50 papers in various international journals.
-He has presented more than 45 papers in both national and international conferences.
-He has written four book chapters published in books by Springer and IGI.
-Dr. Robinson is acting as an editor for a book Successful Implementation and Deployment of IoT Projects in Smart Cities, published by IGI Global in the Advances in Environmental Engineering and Green Technologies book series.
-He is one of the editors for the book Handbook of Research on Blockchain Technology: Trend and Technologies, published by Elsevier.
-He has given many guest lectures in various subjects, such as pointer, operating system, compiler design, etc. and has also given an invited talk at a technical symposium.
-He has acted as a convenor, coordinator, and jury member for IEEE conferences, project fairs, and symposia.
-His research areas includes wireless sensor networks, ad-hoc networks, soft computing, blockchain, IoT, and image processing.
-He is a reviewer of many journals, including Multimedia Tools and Applications, and has also published research papers in various SCIE journals.S.
-M. Jaisakthi, PhD, is an Associate Professor at the School of Computer Science and Engineering at the Vellore Institute of Technology, India.
-Dr. Jaisakthi has extensive research experience in machine learning in the area of image processing and medical image analysis.
-She also has significant experience in building deep learning models, including convolutional (CNN) and recurrent neural networks (RNN).
+He has more than 15 years of experience in teaching, has published many papers in international journals and presented at both national and international conferences.
+Along with Dr. Julie, Dr. Robinson is co-editor of the books Successful Implementation and Deployment of IoT Projects in Smart Cities and Handbook of Research on Blockchain Technology: Trend and Technologies.
+He is a reviewer of many journals.S.
+M. Jaisakthi, PhD, is an Associate Professor at the School of Computer Science and Engineering at the Vellore Institute of Technology, Vellore, India.
+Dr. Jaisakthi has extensive research experience in machine learning in image processing, medical image analysis and in building deep learning models.
 She has published many research publications in refereed international journals and in proceedings of international conferences.
 Currently she is investigating a project funded by the Science and Engineering Research Board (SERB).